 Part III — Finance and accounts

-18. Fund
+18. Keep Australia Beautiful Council (W.A.)
+Fund

 (1) For the purposes of this Act there shall be established a fund to be called the “Keep Australia Beautiful Council (W.A.)
 Fund”.

 (2) An account called the Keep Australia Beautiful Council (W.A.)
 Fund Account is to be established —